 If you have questions about how to use these online tutorials, just ask!
-Email Anne Hays here.
+Email Professor Anne Adkison here.

 Each tutorial contains a short quiz.
 You will have the option to email your results to yourself, and forward those results to your professor.